dcodesdev/rustfinity.com/challenges/optional-values/description.md

-Rust's `Option<T>` is a powerful type that represents a value that might or might not be present.
+Rust's `Option<T>` is a powerful enum type that represents a value that might or might not be present.
 It is often used to safely handle cases where a value could be missing or invalid.

 The `Option<T>` enum has two variants: